Harriet Hammond

 Harriet Hammond (October 20, 1899 – September 23, 1991) was an American actress of the silent era.
 She appeared in more than 40 films between 1918 and 1930.

+Biography

 Hammond, who was appearing in prominent roles in the Mack Sennett comedy features, was born in Kansas but had lived in Los Angeles, since her early childhood and was a graduate of Los Angeles High Schools.

-When scarcely out of high school she conceived the idea of becoming a concert pianist.
+Hammond studied piano and languages at Baylor and planned to become a concert pianist.
 The strain of six hours a day practice, however, proved too severe, and her health broke down.
 Starting as one of the Sennett Bathing Beauties she simultaneously developed great power as a comedian, and the Sennett figure.
-Miss Hammond appeared in "Gee Whiz!" and "By Golly."
+Miss Hammond appeared in "Gee Whiz!" and "By Golly".

 She was a blond, had blue eyes and weighed a hundred and fifteen pounds.
 Miss Hammond was five feet seven inches high, and was a splendid athlete, excelling in water sports.

+Hammond was injured by a premature explosion on a film set.
+The blast blew her against an iron railing, and the injury made her an invalid for two years.
+She also had a nervous breakdown, but she returned to acting in January 1925.
+She sued Fox Film Corporation and related Fox companies for $118,500 damages.